Pre-Speech, Language and Hearing Sciences

 The field of speech-language and hearing sciences includes a wide range of careers, including audiologists and speech-language pathologists.
 Professionals in this field help patients deal with a broad range of disabilities and conditions related to speech delays or difficulties and hearing loss or limitations.
 Audiologists measure hearing ability, identify hearing and balance disorders, provide rehabilitative services, assess amplification devices, and provide training in speech-reading.
 They treat patients from birth through adulthood.
 A Doctor of Audiology (Au.D.) is an independent professional who specializes in diagnosing, managing, and treating hearing- and balance-related disorders.
 Speech-Language Pathologists assess, diagnose, treat, and help to prevent speech, language, cognitive, communication, voice, swallowing, fluency, and other related disorders.
 This profession is closely allied with audiology, yet still a separate field.
 The following are examples of the types of people with whom Speech-Language Pathologists work:

-Pre-Speech, Language and Hearing Sciences (SLHS) is considered a designation at Texas Tech University, it is not a major.
-Pre-Speech, Language and Hearing Sciences students take the required courses to apply to a SLHS program.
-Pre-Speech, Language and Hearing Sciences students also have the option to major in any area of study they want, as long as they take the prerequisite courses required to enter a SLHS program along with the courses needed to earn a degree at Texas Tech University.
+Pre-Speech, Language and Hearing Sciences (SLHS) is considered a designation at Texas Tech University, it is not a degree-granting major.
+Pre-Speech, Language and Hearing Sciences students typically take the required courses to apply to complete a SLHS bachelor's degree program in their first two years.
+Pre-Speech, Language and Hearing Sciences students also have the option to major in any area of study they may choose, taking the prerequisite courses required to enter a SLHS program as well as the courses required for their chosen degree-granting major at Texas Tech University.

 |COURSE NAME||Texas Tech University||Texas Common Course Numbering System|